-Tyrion Lannister discovers that Illyrio's manse has wine from Myr in the cellar.
-There is a Myrish carpet on the floor of Tyrion’s whore's bedchamber in Selhorys.
-Drunk, Tyrion retches onto it.
-The carpet is wonderful, thick and as comforting as lies.
-The Selaesori Qhoran carries 50 Myrish carpets amongst its cargo.
+Tyrion discovers that Illyrio's manse has wine from Myr in the cellar.
+During Young Griff's lessons with Haldon on the Shy Maid, Tyrion observes that the youth is fluent in the low dialect of Myr.
+He also notices a Myrish carpet on the floor of a whore's bedchamber in Selhorys.
+The carpet is wonderful, thick and "as comforting as lies", but the drunken Tyrion retches onto it.

 Davos Seaworth notices a threadbare Myrish carpet on the floor of Lord Godric Borrell’s hall in Breakwater.
-He also notices that there is a Myrish carpet on the floor of Lord Wyman Manderly's secret room in the New Castle where he meets with Wyman and Robett Glover.
+He also notices a Myrish carpet on the floor of Lord Wyman Manderly's secret room in the New Castle where he meets with Wyman and Robett Glover.

-At the Wall, Jon Snow muses that glass might be of use there.
-Castle Black needs its own glass gardens, like the ones at Winterfell.
-He thinks that they could grow vegetables even in the deep of winter.
+At the Wall, Jon Snow muses that glass might be of use there; Castle Black needs its own glass gardens, like the ones at Winterfell, allowing the Night’s Watch to grow vegetables even in the deep of winter.
 He recalls that the best glass comes from Myr, but a good clear pane is worth its weight in spice, and green and yellow glass would not work as well.
-He realises what they need is gold.
-If they had enough coin, the watch could buy ‘prentice glass-blowers and glaziers in Myr, bring them north and offer them their freedom for teaching them their art to some of the Night’s Watch recruits.
+If they had enough coin, the Watch could buy apprentice glass-blowers and glaziers in Myr, bring them north, and offer them their freedom for teaching their art to some of the Watch's recruits.

-Victarion Greyjoy captures a Myrish cog named Dove on her way to Yunkai by way of New Ghis with a cargo of carpets, sweet green wines, and Myrish lace.
-Her captain owned a Myrish eyes that makes far-off things look close.
-Victarian claims it for himself.
+Victarion captures a Myrish cog named Dove on her way to Yunkai by way of New Ghis with a cargo of carpets, sweet green wines, and Myrish lace.
+Her captain owned a Myrish eye, which makes far-off objects appear close, and Victarian claims it for himself.